 The purpose of the above article is to establish transparency in relations with business users.
-Transparency supports building good cooperation, but one should remember that the basic principle governing business relations is the freedom to conclude contracts.
+Transparency supports building good cooperation, but one should remember that the basic principle governing business relations is the freedom of contract.
 Furthermore, contracts are very often subject to confidentiality obligations.
 At the same time, Art.
 5(g) of the draft DMA may be interpreted as requiring gatekeepers to have access not only to the prices that the contractor pays, but also to the disclosure of prices paid by a competitor.
 In our opinion, the provision in its current wording cannot be applied in business relations.

-The basic principle governing business relations is the freedom to conclude contracts, which are often subject to confidentiality obligations.
+The basic principle governing business relations is the freedom of contract, which are often subject to confidentiality obligations.